uma-oo/tubeConverter/README.md

 ````

 ### For downloading Playlists of audios:
-Specify the link of the whole playlist of videos converted to mp3 files from YouTube and the path of destination of your desire for your files:
+Specify the link of the whole playlist of videos to convert to mp3 files from YouTube and the path of destination of your desire for your files:
 ```python
 from tubeConverter import *